labgem/pangenomeNEM/README.rst

 Remove high copy number in gene families
 ----------

-To minimize the impact of the genomic hubs in the graph caused by gene families scattered all along the genomes like transpase, we add an option allowing to filter gene families having a number of genes above a threshold in at least one organism.
+To minimize the impact of the genomic hubs in the graph caused by gene families scattered all along the genomes like transposase, we add an option allowing to filter gene families having a number of genes above a threshold in at least one organism.

 For example, this command :

 .. code:: bash

 	ppanggolin --organisms ORGANISMS_FILE --gene_families FAMILIES_FILE -o OUTPUT_DIR -r 10

 will remove gene families of the graph having more than 10 repeted gene in at least one of the organism.
-By experience, using a value of 10, only few gene families will be removed.
+By experience, using a value of 10, only few gene families (a dozen) will be removed.

 Directed or Undirected graph
 ----------